jessiennnd/Financial-Analysis-and-Valuation/README.md

 ## Overview
 This project analyses the financial performance and intrinsic value of Thien Long Group (TLG) using financial modelling and valuation techniques.

-It was originally developed during my **final year of the Bachelor of Applied Finance** and completed in **2024**.
-The methodologies used in the project (DCF, comparable multiples, and financial statement modelling) remain widely used practices in corporate finance and equity research today.
+It was developed during my final year of the Bachelor of Applied Finance and completed in 2024 (time flies TT).
+Still the methodologies used in the project (DCF, comparable multiples, and financial statement modelling) remain widely used practices in corporate finance and equity research today.

-This is a project I’m particularly proud of because it demonstrates my foundation in **financial analysis, financial modelling, and valuation**.
-Continuously practising these skills played a meaningful role in helping me secure my **Financial Consulting Internship at Deloitte**.
+This is a project I’m particularly proud of because it demonstrates my foundation in financial analysis, financial modelling, and valuation.
+Continuously practising and excercising these projects played a meaningful role in helping me secure my internship at Deloitte back then.

 ## Goal
-The goal of this project is to estimate the **intrinsic value of TLG** by analysing its financial statements, projecting future performance, and applying multiple valuation approaches to determine a reasonable fair price for the company.
+The goal of this project is to estimate the intrinsic value of TLG by analysing its financial statements and applying pro-forma financial modelling, multi-method equity valuation (DCF, APV, DDM, and relative valuation), and scenario/sensitivity analysis including Monte Carlo simulation.

 ## Methodology
 - Financial statement analysis